averms/verms-os/README.md

 If you would like to build a qcow2 image for running under qemu, use `./go.sh build-qcow2`.
 If you would like to build an ISO for interactive installation on bare-metal, use `./go.sh build-iso`.
-These rely on the still unstable bootc-image-builder, so your mileage may vary.
+These rely on the currently unstable bootc-image-builder, so your mileage may vary.

 ## References